magneticio/vamp.io/content/documentation/using-vamp/blueprints.md

 clusters:
   my_frontend:                            # Custom cluster name.

-    routing:                              # Routing for this cluster services.
+    gateways:                             # Gateway for this cluster services.
       routes:                             # Makes sense only with
         some_cool_breed:                  # multiple services per cluster.
           weight: 95%
-          filters:
+          conditions:
           - condition: User-Agent = Chrome
         some_other_breed:                 # Second service.
           weight: 5%